 Great news!
 Gwinnett's got some great splash pads where you can cool off.
 Remember when you used to run through the sprinklers when you were a kid?
 Well it's like that, but better.
 And, all of these fountains are located near lots of other fun stuff to do.

 1. Duluth Town Green Fountain

-At any given time, you'll see lots of kiddos running through this massive fountain, open seven days a week from 9am to 6pm.
+At any given time, you'll see lots of kiddos running through this massive fountain, open seven days a week (weather permitting).
 When you're done splashin' around, grab lunch at Nacho Daddy, get a slice of pizza at O4W or grab some delectable donuts at Simply Done Donuts.
-More info here.
+See operating rules and hours here.

 2. Suwanee Big Splash

 3. Lillian Webb Park Interactive Splash Pad